 Q: Where do CRAs and FPAs get the information?

 - Bankruptcy (and other similar orders) from the Insolvency Service

-- Credit information comes from information on applications to banks, building societies, credit card companies etc and also from the conduct of those accounts.
+- Credit information comes from information on applications to banks, building societies, credit card companies etc. and also from the conduct of those accounts

-We and other organisations want to make the best possible decisions we can, in order to make sure that you, or your business, will be able to repay us.
+A: We and other organisations want to make the best possible decisions we can, in order to make sure that you, or your business, will be able to repay us.
 Some organisations may also use the information to check your identity.
 In this way we can ensure that we all make responsible decisions.
 At the same time we also want to make decisions quickly and easily and, by using up to date information, provided electronically, we are able to make the most reliable and fair decisions possible.

 Q: Who controls what CRAs are allowed to do with my personal information?

 All organisations that collect and process personal information are regulated by the Data Protection Act 1998, and compliance with the Data Protection Act 1998 is overseen by the UK Information Commissioner’s Office.
 All CRAs are in regular dialogue with the Information Commissioner's Office.
 Use of the Electoral Register is controlled under the Representation of the People Act 2000.

 Q: Can just anyone look at my personal information held at CRAs?